bbkane/shovel/README.md

 ## Project Status (2025-06-14)

-`shoel1` works well, but I don't use it anymore.
+`shovel` works well, but I don't use it anymore.
 I'm watching issues; please open one for any questions and especially BEFORE submitting a Pull Request.

 ## Use